NumericalAdvantage/ld-node-novatel-gnss-ins-2/README.md

 An application to retrieve positional and inertial data from Novatel OEM4 and OEMV series of devices.
 It is suited ideally for OEMV receivers equipped with SPAN technology.
 The NovAtel Propak V3 device communicates via a serial protocol.
 We use a library internally which faciliates communication with the Novatel Device and provides C++ wrappers for common functions which are needed for interacting with the device.
 This node will write GNSS position estimates based on WSG84 standard on the mesh.
 It will also provide incremental updates to acceleration and gyroscopic data.
-This node supplies 3 offers called GPSMeasurement, AccelerationData, GyroscopeData and they are defined as below:
+This node supplies 3 offers called GPSMeasurement, AccelerationData, GyroscopeData and they are defined as below.
+Example subscriptions based on below tables: `l2offer:/SolutionStatus#/CurrentSolutionStatus`, `l2offer:/GPSMeasurement#/latitude`.

 ```
 //Supplies positional estimate.